s0lst1c3/s0lst1c3.github.io/_posts/2016-05-20-xss-session-hijacking-ii.md

 title: XSS Session Hijacking Part II
 categories:
 - web hacking
-- owasp top 10
 ---

 In Part I of this series, we learned how to create two modern cookie stealers for stealthily carrying out session hijacking attacks.
-Although highly effective in many cases, both cookie stealers are useless against websites that employ HttpOnly session cookies.
+Although highly effective in many cases, both cookie stealers were useless against websites that employ HttpOnly session cookies.

 In this tutorial, we're not going to be focusing on stealing sessions.
 Instead, we're going to learn how to log keystrokes in realtime using WebSockets, as well as map keystrokes to specific DOM elements.